WebAssembly/component-model/design/mvp/Binary.md

 * Validation of `valtype` requires the `typeidx` to refer to a `defvaltype`.
 * Validation of `own` and `borrow` requires the `typeidx` to refer to a resource type.
-* Validation only allows `borrow` to be used inside the `param` of a `functype`.
-  (This is likely to change in a future PR, converting `functype` into a compound type constructor analogous to `moduletype` and `componenttype` and using scoping to enforce this constraint instead.)
+* Validation of `functype` rejects any transitive use of `borrow` in a `result` type.
+Similarly, validation of components and component types rejects any transitive use of `borrow` in an exported value type.
 * Validation of `resourcetype` requires the destructor (if present) to have type `[i32] -> []`.
 * Validation of `instancedecl` (currently) only allows the `type` and